 How it will help

 Punishment is a short-term solution, it may appear to work but it will not have the desired effect in the long run.
 A punishment that has no relevance to the problem or does not cause the student to reflect on the effect of their behavior is much less likely to be effective.
 A scenario where a teacher has a restorative conversation with the student about how things should be improved can be effective.
-The Mindful Moment Room was put into place with the help of the non-profit organization Holistic Life Foundation.

 Just like we adults use meditation to reflect, help manage stress, and keep our mind and body healthy, this program provided options while dealing with restlessness, anger, or even stress.
 Plus, the school authority says that there have been zero suspensions since the program started over a year ago—can’t argue with that statistic.

 School can be stressful for children no matter the age – it can be psychological, physical, attention/learning based.
 The academic pressure of juggling various subjects, managing and organizing can take its toll on a student.
 Children apply their natural skills to discover the world by themselves.
 Preaching them to think harder, do it better, or be a certain way because it’s good for them is not always advisable.
 What they need is an open, loving and nurturing environment to unravel their potential.